comprna/ORQAS/README.md

 ## Run with sample data

-To have a quick test on how ORQAS pipeline works, we have included folder with sample data (sample_data) containing the annotation for a subset of CDS in chromosome 21 (in fasta format) and also fastq files emulating RNA-seq and Ribo-seq data.
+To facilitate the testing of how ORQAS pipeline works, we have included a folder with sample data (sample_data) containing the annotation for a subset of CDSs in chromosome 21 (in fasta format) and fastq files emulating RNA-seq and Ribo-seq data.

-For running the pipeline with sample data please execute the following commands from the ORQAS pipeline containing folder:
+To run the pipeline with the sample data please execute the following commands from the folder containing the ORQAS pipeline:

 ```
 sh run_ORQAS.sh --rnaseq_fq sample_data/chr21_test_rna.fastq --riboseq_fq sample_data/chr21_test_ribo.fastq --cds_annotation sample_data/chr21_sample_CDS_annotation.fa --salmon_strand U --psites sample_data/sample_psites.txt --wd sample_data_test